Welcome to Arkansas State University!

 PTA students have three clinical education experiences.
 The first occurs during the fall semester of the program.
 This experience is five weeks long and may be scheduled at either an acute care, outpatient orthopedic, or pediatric facility.
 The student is placed into a setting in which they have been best prepared for academically.
 The final two affiliations are five and six weeks, respectively, in length and occur during the last eleven weeks of the program.
 The student is required to experience a variety of clinical settings during their three clinical educational experiences including, but not limited to a rehabilitation facility, an acute care facility, a skilled nursing facility, a pediatric facility, or an outpatient facility.

 Clinical sites are assigned by the DCE.
-Students will provide the DCE their top three sites from the clinical availability list for each clinical rotation.
 Sites are assigned by the DCE according to their availability, the students' particular needs at any given time, and other variables that are often unpredictable.
 Given the large number of students that require clinical assignments, it is not possible to place many in or around the northeast Arkansas area.
 Sites may be located at some distance from the campus, both within the State of Arkansas and elsewhere in the U.S. or abroad.
 Attendance at clinical education is mandatory and students may not progress in the program if clinical performance is unsatisfactory.

 • Coursework Overview